Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 ventilation:  !include custom_components/helios_vallox_ventilation/configuration.yaml
 ```

+Make sure `ventilation:` is at the outer left corner, no indentations.
-IP and port can be adjusted in that file.
+IP and port can be adjusted in `custom_components/helios_vallox_ventilation/configuration.yaml`.
 No more configuration needed.

 ### Please note